 The Museum will be located in the landmark and historic Palatine Building on the Golden Mile, next door but one to Blackpool Tower.

 Full planning permission for Blackpool Museum is in place and construction work on the site is well underway.
 It’s currently being demolished (during late 2018).
+The new Blackpool Museum is part of this important redevelopment.

 Offsite and away from the physical progress, the team has been working on the detailed design phase.
 They’re working out exactly what the experience will look, feel, sound and even smell like!
 It’s exciting progress towards making the Museum project a reality.